Top 10 Ways to Build Welcoming Academic Websites

 • Overlaps with many fields and interests

-Include personal information about the individual’s background and interests to highlight the diverse paths and goals of successful computer scientists.
+Feature a wide range of individuals (e.g., current students, alumni, and faculty from various backgrounds).
+Include personal information about the individual’s background, interests, and professional journey to highlight the varied paths and goals of successful technologists.
 Be sure to describe the potential applications and impact of their work.
+Check out NCWIT’s Aspirations in Computing Stories for examples, or link to them.

-tip inclusive websites diversity7.
-Publicize the department’s commitment to diversity.
+7. Publicize the department’s commitment to academic excellence and inclusion.

-9. Be truthful.
-Don’t advertise conditions that don’t exist in your department.
+9. Don’t advertise conditions that don’t exist in your department.

 10. Work with a website design expert to maximize usability and accessibility.

-Make sure your website is appealing and easy to navigate.
+Make sure your website is appealing, easy to navigate, and adheres to modern WCAG accessibility standards.
 Consider conducting surveys or focus groups with your target audiences to evaluate whether the desired messages are effectively communicated.
-For tips on accessibility, see https://www.w3.org/WAI/standards-guidelines/wcag/.

 Related Resources: